 The HOME-ARP budget was driven by the priority needs identified as a result of stakeholder consultation and data analysis.
-Fulton County will distribute approximately 40% of its HOME-ARP allocation for the development of affordable rental housing.
-An overall lack of affordable rental units was one of the most frequently identified unmet needs among stakeholders.
-Tight rental markets and high rents make it extremely difficult for housing and service providers to find units that are affordable and in decent condition for their clients.
-The County is prioritizing the creation of affordable housing units for qualified populations.
-In addition, the County is allocating approximately 15% of its HOME-ARP funds for Tenant Based Rental Assistance, which could support tenants occupying HOME-ARP assisted units, or could be used to assist HOME-ARP Qualifying Populations in privately owned units.
+Fulton County will distribute 90% of its HOME-ARP allocation for supportive services for qualifying populations.
+While an overall lack of affordable rental units was one of the most frequently identified unmet needs among stakeholders, the County recognizes it can have a greater impact and serve more households by providing financial assistance, housing search and placement, and stabilization services for the qualifying populations.
+10% of the allocation will be used for administration/planning activities.